-The Digital Preservation Coalition is delighted to invite members to a briefing day that will explore themes related to procuring and implementing digital preservation solutions within complicated organizations, illustrated with case studies from members and the practical experience of solution providers.
+The Digital Preservation Coalition is delighted to host a briefing day that will explore themes related to procuring and implementing digital preservation solutions within complicated organizations, illustrated with case studies from members and the practical experience of solution providers.

 This day-long session will provide a neutral forum where those involved in procuring digital preservation solutions can talk directly and without prejudice about the challenges they face.
 The dialogue that results aims to clarify the process of requirements gathering and lower the barriers to effective procurement.

 - examine requirements from the perspective of the developer and the collection owner

 - discuss and procedures for procurement of preservation solution